libraryofcelsus/Aetherius_AI_Assistant/readme.md

 26. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

 27. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui
+(To use Google Colab, use the Notebook file in the "./Colab Notebooks" Folder.)

 28. Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
 Then click apply and restart the interface.